Class notes

 2025-10-09

-- Fundamentally transcription regulation is due to sequence-specific binding (close to protein-coding region, so (cis-)) of transcription factors (trans-, far across)
+Regulation of transcription fundamentally occurs due to sequence-specific binding (close to protein-coding region, so (cis-)) of transcription factors (trans-, far across).

-- cis-regulatory elements: regions of non-coding DNA that regulate the transcription of nearby genes; intra-molecular; act via binding sequences
+cis-regulatory elements are regions of non-coding DNA that regulate the transcription of nearby genes; they act at the intra-molecular level via binding sequences.

-- Mosaic pleiotropy: most proteins regulating development particpiate in multiple indepndent developmental processes
+- Mosaic pleiotropy: most proteins regulating development participate in multiple independent developmental processes.

-- Ancestral genetic complexity: morph. disparate and long-diveged animal txa share similar toolkits of body-building and -patterning genes
+- Ancestral genetic complexity: morphologically disparate and long-diverged animal taxa share similar toolkits of body-building and -patterning genes.

-- Deep homology: formation and differentiation of many structures are governed by simlar sets of genes and regulatory circuits
+- Deep homology: formation and differentiation of many structures are governed by similar sets of genes and regulatory circuits.

 - Infrequent toolkit gene duplication

-- Heterotopy: changes in spatial regulation of toolkit genes and the genes they regulate are associate with morphological divergence
+- Heterotopy: changes in spatial regulation of toolkit genes and the genes they regulate are associated with morphological divergence.

 - Modularity of CRE: can have multiple CRE for same genes controlling different aspects of it, like differential expression in different tissues/body parts.
-(Hoekstra et al argument is that duplication can give same result by copying both CRE and gene.)
+(But counter argument by Hoekstra et al. is that duplication can give the same result by copying both CRE and gene.)

-- Lot of this is strong focus on characters, not necessarily tied to speciation in closely related species.
+Much of this debate has placed a strong focus on characters/traits, and is not necessarily tied to speciation in closely related species.

 Discussion: Genetic basis of speciation II (Gene regulation)